 As declared in the Code of Ethics, people are at the centre of our organisation, as they are our main strategic asset.
-Not only because having enthusiastic and highly qualified personnel is essential to performing work to a professional standard, but most of all because we believe have a permanent contract
+Not only because having enthusiastic and highly qualified personnel is essential to performing work to a professional standard, but most of all because we believe that sharing and exchanging ideas and values are crucial to achieving excellence.
+Through careful and conscientious management, we promote trust, transparency and collaboration, striving to create an open and inclusive work environment.